Bringing Mexico to the World

 Last month we heard from the Collyer Twins about their quest to become social media influencers, as they explained the importance of social media in the world today and what it takes to hack it.
 This month I met with the amazing Erika Alvarez, who is promoting socially responsible fashion and home products from Mexico around the world.

 Erika Alvarez grew up in Mexico dreaming of a career one day in fashion.
-For a while it was just a dream, as life threw its many obstacles in her way, until she decided to make it happen and founded two brands, Koua fashion and Mexzik home.
+For a while, it was just a dream, as life threw its many obstacles in her way.
+Until she decided to make it happen and founded two unique brands, Koua fashion and Mexzik home.

 Erika works with several different indigenous communities around Mexico that have passed down their artisan methods for generations.
 But without someone like Erika to help create and sustain a market for their work, these traditions are dying down.
 Hand embroidery cannot compete with machines, so it’s important that buyers value the craftsmanship behind each piece.